r-lib/revdepcheck/README.md

 ```r
 revdep_check(num_workers = 4)
 ```
-If the run fails to complate, run again and it will pick up where it left off:
+If the run fails to complete, run again and it will pick up where it left off:
 ```r
 revdep_check(num_workers = 4)
 ```